RebootJeff/js-recursion/set1/README.md

 ## S1.extra1 - deepCountPrimitives

 Write a function that uses recursion to count the number of values (objects of primitive data type) in a collection.
-If the collection contains nested collections, then `deepCountPrimitives` should count search them too. **Hint:** You may need to use recursion *and* loops.
+If the collection contains nested collections, then `deepCountPrimitives` should count search them too.

 ```JavaScript
 /**